kaltura/developer-platform-docs/documentation/player-portal/web/getting-started-web.md

 </html>
 {% endhighlight %}

 Congrats!
-Running this page should show you a Kaltura Player loaded with the entry that you chose.
+Running that page should show you a Kaltura Player loaded with the entry that you chose.

-Notice that this method is the **Dynamic Embed**, which is different than the aforementioned auto embed code, and is useful for cases when you want control runtime configuration dynamically.
+Notice that this method is the **Dynamic Embed**, which is different than the aforementioned **auto embed** code, and is useful for cases when you want control runtime configuration dynamically.
 Click [here](https://developer.kaltura.com/player/web/embed-types-web) to read more about embed types.

 ## Configuring the Player